Crack growth equation

 A crack growth equation is used for calculating the size of a fatigue crack growing from cyclic loads.
-The growth of fatigue cracks can result in catastrophic failure, particularly in the case of aircraft.
+The growth of a fatigue crack can result in catastrophic failure, particularly in the case of aircraft.
+When many growing fatigue cracks interact with one another it is known as widespread fatigue damage.
 A crack growth equation can be used to ensure safety, both in the design phase and during operation, by predicting the size of cracks.
 In critical structure, loads can be recorded and used to predict the size of cracks to ensure maintenance or retirement occurs prior to any of the cracks failing.
+Safety factors are used to reduce the predicted fatigue life to a service fatigue life because of the sensitivity of the fatigue life to the size and shape of crack initiating defects and the variability between assumed loading and actual loading experienced by a component.

 Fatigue life can be divided into an initiation period and a crack growth period.
 Crack growth equations are used to predict the crack size starting from a given initial flaw and are typically based on experimental data obtained from constant amplitude fatigue tests.